JorgeMiguelGomes/Legislativas2022/README.md

 ### PRODUCTS

-In this folder you can find several products derived from the **PDFS_CNE** folder A .csv file with circle, party, candidate, and type columns.
+In this folder you can find several products derived from the **PDFS_CNE** folder
+1. A .csv file with circle, party, candidate, and type columns.
 **Type** stands for efective or substitute candidate
-A combined PDF file of all available PDF files
+2. A combined PDF file of all available PDF files
+3. A .csv file containing an already filtered and treated dataset from Crowdtangle with the search query "#Legislativas2022" between 08/12/2021 and 07/01/2022